 Wild bird food, depending on where you live, is usually a combination of different types of seeds, including thistle, sunflower, safflower, millet, and sorghum.
 Additionally, several wild bird feeds include peanuts and corn, which are preferred by certain species like cardinals and blue jays.
 Wild bird food is diverse in order to attract as many different species as possible.
 So while it satisfies their calorie requirements, it's not dialed-in nutritionally like domestic bird food.

-Domestic bird food is generally a blend of similar seeds, with added nutritionally dense pellets included.
-Conures, doves, and pigeons love millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will choose bigger seed types.
+Domestic bird food is generally a blend of similar seeds, with nutritionally thick pellets added in.
+Conures, doves, and pigeons enjoy millet, as do budgies and parakeets.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will prefer bigger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, in addition to a variety of other natural seeds and fruits.
-These strengthen the immune and digestive function of your birds, and more very closely resemble their all-natural diet regimen, which wouldn't normally contain a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, along with a range of other all-natural seeds and fruits.
+These strengthen the immune and digestive function of your birds, and more closely mimic their natural diet, which would not typically include a few types of seeds.

-Obtain the facts and the feed-in one place- At HeartLand Pet Center LLC, we concentrate on ensuring your bird is offered with the best nutrition for their specific requirements.
-Whether you're feeding wild birds in your yard or a parakeet in your parlor, our friendly, experienced personnel has your back.
-If you're in the OH area, give us a call at (330) 461-9063 and let us recognize what you're feeding and we can assist improve your bird's feed for a long, healthy life.
+At HeartLand Pet Center LLC, we concentrate on ensuring your bird is supplied with the very best nutrition for their specific needs.
+Whether you're feeding wild birds in your backyard, or a parakeet in your home, our friendly, experienced staff has your back.
+If you're in the Medina area, give us a call at (330) 461-9063 and we can help optimize your bird's feed for a long, healthy life.